 Le Royaume de Ganesha

-We have had a mating pair here since 2016: Sinta, a 22-year-old female, and Gempa, an 11-year-old male, who were selected by coordinators from EAZA (the European Association of Zoos and Aquaria) to take part in a breeding programme (European Endangered Species Programme, or EEP) for the species.
+We have had a mating pair here since 2016: Sinta, a 24-year-old female, and Gempa, an 13-year-old male, who were selected by coordinators from EAZA (the European Association of Zoos and Aquaria) to take part in a breeding programme (European Endangered Species Programme, or EEP) for the species.
 Sinta and Gempa live in a new enclosure covering more than 1,100 sqm (including a grassy island of 950 sqm) in the Artisan's House inside the Kingdom of Ganesha.
 This authentic wooden Thai-inspired building was redesigned and adapted by the Pairi Daiza teams to create a suitable habitat for its new red-haired guests.
 On the 30th of October 2017, SInta and Gempa, became the parents of a baby boy, Sungai.

 In 2017, a second group of three Sumatran orang-utans joined our Garden of Worlds, arriving from Heidelberg Zoo (Germany): a small family, consisting of a father (Ujian, 22), mother (Sari, 13) and their cute baby (Berani, 1).

 An extraordinary enclosure was designed for them, inside the Temple of Flowers in the Kingdom of Ganesha: here, you can see a reconstruction of a Hindu Jain temple, entirely in white sculpted marble from Rajasthan.
 A jewel whose rarity is worthy of its occupants!

 WHAT ARE THEY LIKE AND WHAT DO THEY EAT?